-As anyone who’s made oxtail knows, it’s hardly challenging, needing only a few ingredients but heaps of patience.
+Anyone who’s made oxtail knows, it’s hardly challenging, needing only a few ingredients, but heaps of patience.
 Oxtail is a waiting game.
 The oven does all the work, slowly eliciting mouthwatering gelatinous flavours.
-If you’re ravenously hungry, as a winter belly tends to be, the aroma from the oven can drive you to distraction.
-It’s best to leave the room, grab the The Sunday Times and wade through the week that was.
-See, 4 hours later and here we are.
-Sticky red wine sauce and spoon tender oxtail, ready for the weekend table.
+If you’re ravenously hungry, as a winter belly tends to be, start the stew mid-morning to be ready for Sunday lunch.
+It can also be made the day before and reheated when needed.
+After several hours in the oven, you’ll be rewarded with a sticky red wine sauce and spoon tender oxtail, ready for the weekend table.

-A rich meat such as this, needs somewhere soft to land, like fluffy mashed potatoes or maybe these rosemary roast potatoes.
-I rather like the idea of creamy parmesan polenta, but that’s probably my Italian side pushing through.
+A rich meat such as this, needs somewhere to land, like say, fluffy mashed potatoes or maybe these rosemary roast potatoes.
+I rather like the idea of creamy parmesan polenta, but that’s probably my Italian side rearing it heads.
 I usually keep the vegetable sides light.
-Perhaps steamed green beans or orange juice and thyme poached carrots.
-Bread will also help – for bowl-mopping.
-A spectacular main deserves a classy finish and this Cape brandy pudding will to put paid to any further ambitions of rushing off from the Sunday feast.
-PS Leigh, this one’s for you!
+Perhaps steamed green beans or orange and thyme poached carrots.
+Bread will also help – for bowl mopping.
+A spectacular main deserves a classy finish.
+My spicy Cape brandy pudding will to put paid to any further ambitions of rushing off from the Sunday feast.
+Leigh, this one’s for you, my friend.
 Happy weekend.